-Part 5 of KCSIE (September 2020) clearly outlines the response that should be taken.
+Part 5 of KCSIE (September 2021) clearly outlines the response that should be taken.
+Please refer to our peer-on-peer policy.

-If anyone has any concerns that a child or children may be at risk they must report them to the DSL immediately.
-They should then liaise with MARU and follow guidance laid out in KCSIE (September 2020)
+If anyone has any concerns that a child or children may be at risk, they must report them to the DSL immediately.
+They should then liaise with MARU and follow guidance laid out in KCSIE (September 2021).

-6.8 Children with special educational needs and disabilities
+6.10 Children with special educational needs and disabilities